Aircraft movements affecting Buckland

 Council is a parish council member of the Gatwick Area Conservation Campaign (“GACC“) and relies upon GACC for advice and notifications of developments in the air industry that relate to LGW.
 GACC does not address issues concerning LHR.

-A Department for Transport consultation about the future use of all UK airspace and its management and control closes on 25th May 2017 – click Executive Summary to learn more – Buckland Parish Council has submitted a response as has GACC.
+A Department for Transport consultation about the future use of all UK airspace and its management and control closed on 25th May 2017 – Buckland Parish Council submitted a response as did GACC.
 Future changes in the airspace in Southeast England are possible, especially with the development of a third runway at LHR, about which there will be other consultations as yet to be published.
 Council recently submitted a response to a DFT Runway Consultation and will continue to monitor developments and respond accordingly.